Starting date: aug/sept, 2024

 - Contribution of epigenetics to plasticity and evolution

-The course runs over two weeks with lectures and discussions.
+The course runs over two weeks with lectures, discussions, and group work.
 The total workload is estimated to about 140 hours and divides into:

-•40 hours writing final report The evaluation will be based on a report that shall be delivered within a month after the end of the course.
+- 40 hours group work and writing final report.
+The evaluation will be based on a report that shall be delivered within a month after the end of the course.

 •Minimum 80% attendance